 Numerous members of Chambers have gone on to hold high judicial office.
 Former distinguished occupants include Lord Justice Montague Smith, Mr Justice Deane, Sir Frederick Bosanquet and Sir Walter Monckton.
 Our literary connections include the Nobel Prize winning novelist John Galsworthy who, in a room on the first floor of the London Chambers, passed his time waiting for briefs by writing his first novel.

-The following former members of Chambers are now full-time, or retired, members of the judiciary:
+The following former members of the Chambers are now full-time, or retired members of the judiciary:

 - His Honour Judge Henry